-Set in contemporary urban India, the We Make Film series explores the creative journeys of three d/Deaf and disabled film/video-makers – Debopriya Ghosh, Mijo Jose and Anuja Sankhe.
-Three portrait films highlight the (in)accessibility of film and video technology, the barriers to film consumption and education for d/Deaf and disabled filmmakers in India, and the ways in which the protagonists articulate their creative vision.
+Set in contemporary urban India, We Make Film explores the creative journeys of three d/Deaf and disabled film/video-makers – Debopriya Ghosh, Mijo Jose and Anuja Sankhe.
+The film highlights the (in)accessibility of film and video technology, the barriers to film consumption and education for d/Deaf and disabled filmmakers in India, and the ways in which the protagonists articulate their creative vision.
 These stories of struggle and innovation are documented via workshops initiated by the researcher-filmmaker, Shweta Ghosh, in summer 2018.
 Developed collaboratively with each protagonist-filmmaker, these workshops aimed at writing short film scripts based on their experiences with filmmaking and creativity.

-As the series chugs along documenting each workshop and protagonist’s story, it begins to unveil their passion for the moving image as a medium of expression, their creative approaches and career aspirations.
-During the collaborative process, Shweta begins to reflect on her personal experiences with disability and filmmaking via a fourth film in the series.
-Shweta’s exploration reveals the ways in which her and other nondisabled filmmakers’ films and creative processes have so far assumed a nondisabled audience and crew, and she eventually begins to contemplate ideas of allyship and collaboration to pave way for an inclusive creative future for all.
+As the film chugs along documenting each workshop and protagonist’s story, it begins to unveil their passion for the moving image as a medium of expression, their creative approaches and career aspirations.
+During the collaborative process, Shweta also begins to reflect on her personal experiences with disability and filmmaking.
+Shweta’s exploration reveals the ways in which her and other nondisabled filmmakers’ films and creative processes have so far assumed a nondisabled audience and crew, and she eventually begins to contemplate ideas of ally-ship and collaboration to pave way for an inclusive creative future for all.

-Through a convergence of the four filmmakers’ exploratory journeys, the We Make Film series attempts to build a conversation on the filmmaking process and product, highlighting the ways in which film audiences, filmmakers and film technology focus on dominant able-bodied perspectives, and what this means for creative expression by Deaf and disabled communities.
+Through a convergence of the four filmmakers’ exploratory journeys, We Make Film attempts to build a conversation on the filmmaking process and product, highlighting the ways in which film audiences, filmmakers and film technology focus on dominant able-bodied perspectives, and what this means for creative expression by Deaf and disabled communities.

-Contact the director to back the post-production of this unique film series today, and help share the Deaf/disabled filmmakers’ unique stories with the world.
+Contact the director to back the post-production of this unique film today, and help share the Deaf/disabled filmmakers’ unique stories with the world.
 Share this project with your family and friends, Like the film on Facebook, Follow it on Twitter and Instagram to stay up to date with updates on the film and research project.